remirror/remirror/readme.md

 <br />
 <br />

-> Remirror is a a react based text-editor for building elegant editing experiences for web, mobile and desktop.
+> Remirror is your toolkit for building world-class text-editors which run on the web, mobile and desktop.

 <br />